As a benefice we support various local charities, as well as raising money for the upkeep of the churches, and to pay our Parish Share.

-Because of this year's peculiarities, we were not able to accept donations of fresh produce, but non perishable and tinned goods were collected at our harvest services, and donations split between Polly's work with the homeless in Banbury, and the Food Banks.
+Because of the pandemic, we were not able to accept donations of fresh produce in 2020, but non perishable and tinned goods were collected at our harvest services, and donations split between Polly's work with the homeless in Banbury, and the Food Banks.

 Every September, people are invited to undertake sponsored rides or walks between as many churches as they can manage, to raise money for the maintenance of historic churches in the area.
 Half of the sponsorship goes to the Trust and the other half to the rider's own church.
 See our Events and Social page for what happened locally in 2020.